mTurner-beepboop/cs30-code-submission/cs30_webapp/api/readme.md

 Send DELETE request to <host>/api/carbon/<ref_num>
 If a row was found and successfully deleted, it will return a 200 status code, if not found, a 404

+To search by keyword from database:
+Sent GET request to <host>/api/carbon/search/<search_term>
+The API will return a list of entries along with 200 status code if successful, or a 400 if there was some error

 ---ETERNAL---